Ugowithin/FrontEndNanoDegree-Game/README.md

 ## Controls
-Use the arrow keys to move
+Use the arrow keys to move.